 I was so excited to find this access way to the beach!
 The view here is out of this world!

-There is no parking lot and no real beach to think of, just a bunch of rocks.
-But, when the tide is low, this is an excellent spot to come to, to check out the tidepools.
+There is no parking lot or natural beach, just a bunch of rocks.
+But, when the tide is low, this is an excellent spot to check out the tide pools.

 Let’s see!